-Imagine how convenient it will be if instead of taking out your wallet and ID, you can just past through a security point by simply facing a camera equipped with a software program that can scan your face and verify your identity.
+Imagine how convenient it would be to pass through a security point by simply facing a camera equipped with a software program that can scan your face and verify your identity, instead of taking out your wallet and ID.
 That would significantly speed up the process, so you’ll be on your way in just about 30 seconds.

 That’s exactly what Hertz rental cars is aiming for.
 The company announces its recent partnership with Clear.
 Clear is the company behind the biometric face and fingerprint scanning you commonly encounter in security checkpoints at the airport.

 The use of facial recognition technology is revolutionizing security checks and more industries, particularly airport systems are adopting it.
 This month, Hartsfield-Jackson Atlanta International Airport has started rolling out the technology.
 Although, the offer is only applicable for the members of their Gold Plus Rewards program and has signed up for Clear.
 With the facial recognition technology, you can simply check out and drive off in your rental car by looking up at the camera from the car window, instead of fumbling through your wallet to present your ID.
 After scanning your face, the system will match the images to the stored information in their database.

 The technology is expected to roll out to 40 more airport rental locations over the next six months.

 The executives of Hertz and Clear both emphasized how the facial recognition and fingerprint scanning technologies can speed up the check-out process.
 The scanning can cut down the process to up to 75 percent.
 That is, instead of spending an average two minutes exit time, you can leave with your rented vehicle in just 30 seconds.